crate/cratedb-guide/docs/home/index.md

 :class-footer: text-smaller
 {material-outlined}`play_circle;3.5em`
 +++
-A collection of clear and concise examples how to work with CrateDB.
+A collection of clear, concise examples of how to work with CrateDB.
 :::

 :::{grid-item-card} Sample Apps